-If you click the 'Complete' button where the patient has not answered all the questions you have asked them, it will be sent to the 'Awaiting response' inbox.
-This feature is useful if you want to clear your inbox without closing requests.
+If you click the 'Complete' button when a patient has not answered all the questions you have asked them, the request will be sent to the 'Awaiting response' inbox.
+This feature is useful if you want to clear your inbox without actually closing requests.

 The Awaiting Response inbox is accessible from the 'Show inbox for' drop down:

-When a patient replies, the message moves to the personal inbox* of the staff user who sent the message with a status of 'Patient message received for you'.
+When a patient replies, the message moves to the personal inbox* of the staff user who sent the message.
+It will display the status: 'Patient message received for you'.

-If the patient doesn't reply they will automatically be sent reminders, to find out more about reminder settings and how to configure them, take a look at this article.
+If a patient doesn't reply, they will automatically be sent reminders.
+To find out more about reminder settings and how to configure them, take a look at this article.

-If automatic completion has been enabled for your practice, and a patient doesn't respond to a message within a specified number of days and the request has been sent to the Awaiting Response inbox, PATCHS will automatically complete the request.
+If automatic completion has been enabled for your practice and a patient (i) doesn't respond to a message within a specified number of days and (ii) the request has been sent to the Awaiting Response inbox, Patchs will automatically complete the request.